I had one of those days yesterday that touched nicely on a lot of the sweet spots of my life these days as a happy retiree.

 Here are the photos:

-Above, my lunch partners; on left Randy and Sabrina Carle and on right Lisa Hanley and Mike Fitzpatrick (Photo by Ron Haines)
+Above, my lunch partners; on left Randy and Sabrina Carle and on right Lisa Hanley and Mike Fitzpatrick, in my Grumman canoe.
+(Photo by Ron Haines)